Azure/azure-sdk/docs/java/design.md

 }
 ```

-{% include requirement/MUSTNOT id="java-pagination-collections" %} use other collection types for sync APIs that return collections (for example, `List`, `Stream`, `Iterable`, or `Iterator`).
+{% include requirement/MUSTNOT id="java-pagination-collections" %} return other collection types for sync APIs that return collections (for example, `List`, `Stream`, `Iterable`, or `Iterator`).

-{% include requirement/MUST id="java-pagination-pagedflux" %} return `PagedFlux<T>` for asynchronous APIs that expose collections.
+{% include requirement/MUST id="java-pagination-pagedflux" %} return `PagedFlux<T>` (or an appropriately-named subclass) for asynchronous APIs that expose collections.
 Even if the service does not support pagination, always return `PagedFlux<T>`, as it allows for consumers to retrieve response information in a consistent manner.

 ```java
 public final class ConfigurationAsyncClient {